Pylons/pyramid/docs/glossary.rst

    side effect
       A statement or function has a side effect when it changes a value outside its own scope.
       Put another way, if one can observe the change made by a function from outside that function, it has a side effect.

+   context manager
+      A context manager is an object that defines the runtime context to be established when executing a :ref:`with <python:with>` statement in Python.
+The context manager handles the entry into, and the exit from, the desired runtime context for the execution of the block of code.
+Context managers are normally invoked using the ``with`` statement, but can also be used by directly invoking their methods.
+Pyramid adds context managers for :func:`pyramid.testing.testConfig`, :func:`pyramid.scripting.prepare`, and :class:`pyramid.config.Configurator`.